The Car Connection Maserati Quattroporte Overview

 Following on the sedans of the past, the Quattroporte that bowed in 2004 was designed by famed Italian styling house Pininfarina.
 It blended the sense of exclusivity and lavish feel found in a low-volume model with the passion of an Italian sports car.
 Introduced in that year, the fifth-generation Q-Porte had a shark-like front end, an aggressively raked windshield, and classic, elegant roofline fronted by a long hood, the Quattroporte's styling struck a middle ground between sports-car athleticism and sedan elegance.
 Almost no two Quattroportes of this generation were the same.
 Most were built to order, with many upholstery, paint, trim, and interior possibilities.

 The more savage, sonorous character of this era of the Quattroporte is one of its most desirable aspects.
 It packed a Ferrari-built 400-hp, 4.2-liter dry-sump V-8 under its hood, and the engine seldom went quietly.
 It felt more like a sports coupe than a sedan from the driver's seat, thanks to the combination of excellent sport seats and quite narrow footwells.
 Comfort wasn't really a strong point for this Quattroporte; there was enough back-seat space for two adults, and the trunk was surprisingly small.

-Among Quattroporte models, the Quattroporte S upgrades to a 425-horsepower, 4.7-liter V-8 and the Sport GT S has a 434-hp version of the 4.7-liter.
-Earlier on, Sport GT and Sport GT S models got various performance upgrades, while the Executive GT model upgraded to the sort of interior luxury equipment you'd find in a Rolls-Royce (including wood rear tables and back curtains).
-By 2013 the Quattroporte was only offered in S and GT S models, making 434 hp and 444 hp respectively.
+Over the years, this Quattroporte gained new variants.
+The S model upgraded to a 425-hp, 4.7-liter V-8, while the Sport GT S had a 434-hp version of the 4.7-liter.
+By 2013, the Quattroporte was only offered in S and GT S models, making 434 hp and 444 hp respectively.